tytydraco/yessleep/out/Baroness_of_the_Bayou.md

 Now for those who enjoys everything dark and the maccab.
 This is a story for you.

-Tonight's the night going to be a good catch.
+Tonight's the night as its going to be a good catch.
 And I hope it'll be a good one.
 As I got out of my cabin here in the outskirts of Louisiana.
 I got everything prepared.
 Cooler, net, you name it.
 And of course gotta put some fuel in the engine.
-My goodness, it's hotter than the devil's ass out here at night.
+My goodness, it's hotter than the devil's ass out here.
 But as I was driving my boat straight to the bayou it suddenly got 86'd.
 I've got to start paddlin' my boat.
 Gonna catch some crawfish here at night.
 Is going to be a big surprise for the folks.

 because today is crawfish season.
 But!
 Sometimes I wonder why I am still a fisherman.
 The catch is getting hard out here in the bayou.
 I mean, I haven't seen any big catfish, bass, or bowfin.
 Heck!
 I haven't seen a goddamn gator out in this bitch.
 Wait a sec over there; is that a wooden log cabin on an island?